Eating Well While Receiving Chemotherapy

 - Peanut butter

 - Honey, jam, and sugar

 - Cheese and cream cheese

-- Use liquid supplements that are specially prepared with extra nutrients (found in most health food stores)
+- Use liquid supplements that are specially prepared with extra nutrients, which can be found in most health food stores.

 - Drink shakes, smoothies, milk, and soup if chewing and eating solid food is a problem.

 Eat soft foods that are easy to chew and swallow, such as: